Comparing Transmission- and Epi-BCARS: A Transnational Round Robin on Solid State Materials

 \subsection{Extraction of Spectral Information}

 The measurable BCARS signal $ I_{CARS} $ depends on the spectral response of the sample and the detector response function $ \tilde{C}(\omega) $ as follows\cite{Camp2016}:

+Here, $ \chi^{(3)} $ describes an effective susceptibility containing convolution of the actual susceptibility and the probe pulse.
 As BCARS is a third-order nonlinear optical process, the spectral response of the sample is described by its third-order susceptibility tensor $ \chi^{(3)}(\omega) $\cite{lotem1976}, which consists of two terms, a resonant and a non-resonant one:

 The resonant part $ \chi^{(3)}_R $ is the sum of many complex Lorentzian functions, and its imaginary part corresponds to the SR-like response of the sample.
 The laser excitation stimulates an additional chemically unspecific background of electronic signals, the NRB.
 It corresponds to the non-resonant $ \chi^{(3)}_{NR} $, which can be considered purely real under the assumption that the pump/Stokes frequencies are far from electronic resonances.
 Therefore, extracting the imaginary part of the resonant term from the BCARS intensity is necessary to obtain SR-like spectral features.
 In this work, we remove the NRB from the BCARS spectra by adapting the Python-based algorithm Crikit2 developed by Camp et al. \cite{Camp2016}, based on the time-domain KK transformation.
 The detailed mathematical description can be found elsewhere \cite{Camp2016}.